maulikdave-fh/notes/security/README.md

 ### Secure By Design
 1. Zero Trust - Validate every request, validate all data entering your system
 2. Principle of Least Privillege - Clarity on roles and privilleges, allow access for minimal period needed
 3. Defence in Depth - Multiple inter-related security measures to secure the system - no single point of failure.
-Multiple levels of security: Transport, Network, Infrastructure; OS, Application.
+Multiple levels of security: Transport, Network, Infrastructure, OS, Application.
 For example, ID&V, MFA, Firewalls, Malware detection, ACL, Access Scanning, Cryptography for securing data, Backup & recovery, etc.
 4. Fail safe - Murphy's law.
 If something fails, it should fail in a secured position.
 For example; if firewall fails, instead of allowing traffic, it should deny all traffic - valid & invalid both.
 5. KISS - More complex the system, more difficult to secure.
 Openness of design - easier to identify and fix security flaws, follow security standards
 6. SRP - Without SRP, one vulnerable service can make the entire system vulenrable.